 - In Grim Fandango, when Manny comes face to face with the Big Bad, he asks him if this is the part where he fesses up and reveals his evil plan.
 His response is to just shoot him with a sprout gun and tell him that no, this is the part where he dies.

 - The Reapers in Mass Effect generally do not screw around with Shepard whenever they encounter him/her directly.
 The first major Reaper opponent doesn't kill Shepard outright because that particular Reaper doesn't consider him/her a threat up until Shepard actually stops it dead in its tracks - and then it immediately summons the most powerful husk variant possible to try and crush Shepard immediately.
 The second Reaper Shepard encounters fucks around even less, by killing Shepard outright in the first ten minutes of the second game, and after Shepard's resurrection Harbinger pulls out all the stops in an effort to kill Shepard, going so far as to manifest itself in its Collector minions constantly to try to kill Shepard.
-And every Reaper encountered in the third game doesn't screw around and tries to just blast Shepard to ashes with their main gun, culminating in Harbinger itself personally coming down from orbit to personally blast Shepard.
+And every Reaper encountered in the third game doesn't screw around and tries to just blast Shepard to ashes with their main gun, even turning those dreadnought-destroying guns from entire fleets firing on them just to kill him/her once and for all.
+This culminates in Harbinger itself personally coming down from orbit to personally blast Shepard.

 - Nemesis from the Resident Evil series (specifically, his self-titled game), fittingly enough.
 It's not a mindless killing machine lashing out at any living thing in its way.
 It Can Think and all it thinks about is killing Jill, and if Jill overpowers it or proves to be too quick, it will come back with a FIM-92 Stinger MANPADS to get the job done.